stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/ADC/ADC_VBATMeasurement/readme.txt

 @par Example Description

-This example describes how to measure VBAT voltage using ADC1 regular channel 18.
+This example shows how to measure VBAT voltage using ADC1 regular channel 18.
-In fact, the measured value correspond to VBAT/2 for STM32F40xx/STM32F41xx devices and to VBAT/4 for STM32F42xx/STM32F43xx devices; as the VBAT voltage could be higher than VDDA, to ensure the correct operation of the ADC, the VBAT pin is internally connected to a bridge divider by 2 for STM32F40xx/STM32F41xx devices and by 4 for STM32F42xx/STM32F43xx devices.
+In fact, the measured value corresponds to VBAT/2 for STM32F40xx/STM32F41xx devices and to VBAT/4 for STM32F42xx/STM32F43xx devices; as the VBAT voltage could be higher than VDDA, to ensure the correct operation of the ADC, the VBAT pin is internally connected to a bridge divider by 2 for STM32F40xx/STM32F41xx devices and by 4 for STM32F42xx/STM32F43xx devices.

 In this example the VBAT/2 voltage for STM32F40xx/STM32F41xx devices or VBAT/4 voltage for STM32F42xx/STM32F43xx devices is continuously converted, each time an end